How to carry out an annual health and welfare review of livestock

 The farmer will contact you to arrange a review.

-Depending on the type of livestock you review, the farmer will ask you to test for:
+Depending on the species, the farmer will ask you to carry out the following testing:

 - cattle: testing required for an annual health and welfare review